-The themes of Business Law include the nature and function of the law in our business society; obligations arising out of tort; and formation, performance and discharge of contracts.
-(Spring) Available as Online course.
-Offered as needed
+The themes of Business Law include the nature and function of the law in our business society; obligations

 BA316 Taxation I (3)

 In Taxation students will gain an understanding of Federal Income Tax laws and how to prepare returns for individuals, sole enterprises, partnerships, and small corporations.
 (Fall) Available as Online course.
 Offered as needed